Adversarial Policies Beat Superhuman Go AIs

-Prior works, such as KataGo and AlphaZero, train on self-play games where the agent plays many games against itself.
+Prior works, such as KataGo and AlphaZero, train on self-play games where an agent plays many games against itself.
 We instead train on games between our adversary and a fixed victim agent, and only train the adversary on data from the turns where it is the adversary's move, since we wish to train the adversary to exploit the victim, not mimic it.
 We dub this procedure \emph{victim-play}.

-In regular self-play, the agent models its opponent's moves by sampling from its own policy network.
-This makes sense in self-play, as the policy \emph{is} playing itself.
-But in victim-play, it would be a mistake to model the victim as playing from the \emph{adversary's} policy network.
-We introduce two distinct families of \emph{\ourmctslong{}} (\ourmctsabbrev{}) to address this problem.
-See Appendix~\ref{app:hyperparameters} for the hyperparameter settings we used in experiments.
+\textbf{Adversarial MCTS}.
+In regular self-play, an agent models its opponent's moves by sampling from its own policy network.
+This makes sense, as in this case the policy \textit{is} playing itself.
+But in victim-play, it would be a mistake to model the victim's behavior using the adversary's policy network.
+We introduce \emph{\ourmctslong{}} (\ourmctsabbrev{}) to address this problem (Figure~\ref{fig:amcts-diagram}).

-\textbf{\ourmctssamplelong{} (\ourmctssampleabbrev{})}.
-In \ourmctssampleabbrev{}, we modify the adversary's search procedure to sample from the victim's policy network at \emph{victim-nodes} in the Monte Carlo tree when it is the victim's move, and from the adversary's network at \emph{adversary-nodes} where it is the adversary's turn.
-We also disable some optimizations added in KataGo, such as adding noise to the policy prior at the root.
-Finally, we introduce a variant \ourmctssamplesymmetryabbrev{} that averages the victim policy network's predictions over board symmetries, to match the default behavior of KataGo.
-See Appendix~\ref{app:our-mcts} for a full description, and Appendix~\ref{app:mcts-review} for a review of the base MCTS algorithm.

-\textbf{\ourmctsperfectlong{} (\ourmctsperfectabbrev{})}. \ourmctssampleabbrev{} systematically underestimates the strength of victims that use search since it models the victim as sampling directly from the policy head.
-To resolve this, \ourmctsperfectabbrev{} runs MCTS for the victim at each victim node in the \ourmctsperfectabbrev{} tree.
-Unfortunately, this change increases the computational complexity of both adversary training and inference by a factor equal to the victim search budget.
-We include \ourmctsperfectabbrev{} primarily as an upper bound to establish how much benefit can be gained by resolving this misspecification.
+We experiment with three variants of \ourmctsabbrev{}.
+The \emph{sample} variant (\ourmctssampleabbrev{}) models a computationally bounded version of the victim that plays moves directly from its policy head. \ourmctssamplesymmetryabbrev{} improves upon this by averaging the victim policy head over board symmetries to match the default behavior of KataGo.
+Finally, the \emph{recursive} variant (\ourmctsperfectabbrev{}) models the victim perfectly at the cost of increased computational complexity; the cost of adversary training and inference is increased by a factor equal to the victim's search budget.
+We use \ourmctsperfectabbrev{} to study the benefits of using a more accurate model of the victim.